mrttrifork/TrigRegAngular/trireg-java-client-api/target/generated-sources/openapi/docs/TagApi.md

 ## tagTimeRegistration

-> String tagTimeRegistration(tagTimeRegistrationRequest)
+> DefaultCreateResponse tagTimeRegistration(timeRegistrationId, tagTimeRegistrationRequest)

-Tags a time registration with a specified tag and optional tag value
+Tags a time registration with a specified tag and tag value

 ### Example